JelteDirks/git-analyzer/readme.md

 for aforementioned reasons.

 The help message might already give you some hints hints, and probably saves many of you some reading time if you actually want to read this.
+I won't publish it to cargo (yet?) so everything is based on running it with cargo.
 ``` text
 Usage: git-analyzer [OPTIONS]